otrv4/otrv4/otrv4.md

 ### Session expiration

-To defend against an attacker that captures some messages and compromises their ephemeral secrets, sessions should be expired if no new ECDH keys are generated within a certain amount of time.
-Expiration of the session means that when a time has happened, all keys associated with that session are securely deleted and the protocol state machine transitions to `START` state.
+An attacker may capture some messages with the plan to compromise their ephemeral secrets at a later time.
+To mitigate against this, message keys should be deleted regularly.
+OTRv4 implements this by detecting whether a new ECDH key has been generated within a certain amount of time.
+If it hasn't, then the session is expired.

-A session is the period when two parties engage in an otr-conversation with each other.
-It starts with the first message of the DAKE and ends when a party requests to close its private connection (by, for example, sending a TLV type 1 (Disconnected) Message) or when the session expiration time has occurred.
-Before closing the session, the keys should be securely deleted.
-This means:
+To expire the session:
+1. Send a TLV type 1 (Disconnected) Message
+2. Securely delete all keys and data associated with the conversation.
+This includes:

-1. Securely delete the root key and all chain keys.
+   a.
+The root key and all chain keys.
-2. Securely delete the ECDH keys, DH keys and brace key.
+   b.
+The ECDH keys, DH keys and brace key.
-3. Securely delete `K`.
+   c. `K`.
-5. Securely delete the `ssid` and any `old_mac_keys` that remain unrevealed.
+   c.
+The `ssid` and any `old_mac_keys` that remain unrevealed.
+3. Transition the protocol state machine to `START`

-This session expiration time is decided individually by each party so it is possible for a party to have an expiration time of two hours and another party to set it to two weeks.
-For the first data message, the session expiration time is set by the receiver once this message is received.
-We recommend setting it to two weeks.
+The session expiration time is decided individually by each party so it is possible for one person to use an expiration time of two hours and the other party to use two weeks.
+The client implementer should decide what the appropriate expiration time is for their particular circumstance.

+The session expiration encourages keys to be deleted often at the cost of having lost messages whose MAC keys cannot be revealed.
+For example, if Alice sets her session expiration time to be 2 hours, in order to reset Alice's session expiration timer Bob must create a reply and Alice must create a response to this reply.
+If this does not happen within two hours, Alice will expire her session and delete all keys associated with this conversation.
+If she receives a message from Bob after two hours, she cannot decrypt the message and thus she cannot reveal the MAC key associated with it.

+It is also possible for the heartbeat messages to keep a session from expiring.
+Sticking with the above example of Alice's 2 hour session expiration time, Bob or Bob's client may send a heartbeat message every minute.
+In addition, Alice's client may send a heartbeat every five minutes.
+Thus, as long as both Bob and Alice's clients are online and sending heartbeat messages, Alice's session will not expire.
+But if Bob's client turns off or goes offline for at least two hours, Alice's session will expire.

+The session expiration timer begins at different times for the sender and the receiver of the first data message in a conversation.
+The sender begins their timer when they calculate their first ECDH message.
+The receiver begins their timer when they receive the first data message.

-This session expiration time is set up as a timer.
-This timer can be compromised by clock errors.
+Since the session expiration uses a timer, it can be compromised by clock errors.
 Some errors may cause the session to be deleted too early and result in undecryptable messages being received.
 Other errors may result in the clock not moving forward which would cause a session to never expire.
-To mitigate this, implementors should use secure and reliable clocks that can't be manipulated by an attacker.
+To mitigate this, implementers should use secure and reliable clocks that can't be manipulated by an attacker.

-The session expiration time encourages keys to be deleted often at the cost of having lost messages whose MAC keys cannot be revealed.
-For example, when Alice sets her session expiration time to be 2 hours, Bob must reply within that time frame.
-In order to reset Alices' session expiration time, Bob must reply and Alice must create a response to this reply.
-After two hours, Alice will delete all keys associated with this session.
-If she receives a message from Bob after two hours, she cannot decrypt the message and thus she cannot reveal the MAC key associated with it.

 ## User Profile